JoaquinAmatRodrigo/skforecast/skforecast/deprecated/README.md

 In the deprecated version of `ForecasterAutoregMultiOutput`, the data matrices used to train each model share the information of exogenous variables for all steps.
-Althougt this is not including future information (exogenous variables are known in advance), and could be informative for the model, the number of predictors increase rapidly.
+Althougt this is not including future information (exogenous variables are known in advance), and may be informative for the model, the number of predictors increase rapidly.

 <p><img src="../../images/diagram_skforecast_multioutput_deprecated.jpg"></p>